-This course helps students attain reading and listening proficiency, as well as translation skills of speech, texts, and media in Spanish.
+This course helps students attain reading and listening proficiency, as well as translation skills of speech, texts and media in Spanish.
 There is a review of crucial grammar topics that can present difficulty to a translator of Spanish.

-Prerequisites: SPAN 123/124 or placement exam.
-(3 sem. hrs.)
+SPAN 123/124 or placement exam

-SPAN 285.
+SPAN 285/385.
 Topics in Spanish and Latin American Studies

 In-depth study of a selected topic in Spanish and Latin American Studies.
-Topics may include: Spanish linguistics, topics in Hispanic literature and culture.
-May be repeated for credit.
-(3 sem. hrs.)
+Topics may include Spanish linguistics, topics in Hispanic literature and culture.